HomeArticlesBest OfBest Electrical & Physics Converters

 For simple metric prefix conversions like amps to milliamps, multiplying by 1000 works fine.
 The [Electric Current Converter](/electric-current-converter/) becomes more useful once you need less common units like abamperes (CGS) or statamperes (esu-CGS), where the conversion factor isn't a round power of ten and is easy to get wrong by hand.

-Pascal-second (Pa·s) is the SI unit for dynamic viscosity, while poise (P) is the older CGS unit still common in older chemistry and materials science literature — 1 Pa·s equals exactly 10 poise.
-The [Viscosity Converter](/viscosity-converter/) also handles kinematic viscosity in centistokes, which is common in lubricant and fuel specifications and requires dividing by density to convert to/from dynamic viscosity.
+Pascal-second (Pa·s) is the SI unit for dynamic viscosity, while poise (P) is the older CGS unit still common in older chemistry and materials science literature.
+One Pa·s equals exactly 10 poise.
+The [Viscosity Converter](/viscosity-converter/) also handles kinematic viscosity in centistokes, common in lubricant and fuel specifications, which requires dividing by density to convert to or from dynamic viscosity.

 Moment of inertia (kg·m²) determines how much torque is needed to achieve a given angular acceleration, which matters directly in mechanical engineering for flywheel design, motor selection, and robotics arm dynamics.
 The [Moment of Inertia Converter](/moment-of-inertia-converter/) is useful when a datasheet reports it in lb·ft² (common in US engineering specs) and your calculation needs kg·m².

-Tesla is the SI unit for magnetic flux density, but Gauss (the CGS unit) remains common in geophysics, older electronics datasheets, and some medical imaging documentation — 1 Tesla equals exactly 10,000 Gauss.
-The [Magnetic Field Converter](/magnetic-field-converter/) covers both because mixing them up by a factor of 10,000 is a common and costly error.
+Tesla is the SI unit for magnetic flux density, but Gauss (the CGS unit) remains common in geophysics, older electronics datasheets, and some medical imaging documentation.
+One Tesla equals exactly 10,000 Gauss, and the [Magnetic Field Converter](/magnetic-field-converter/) covers both because mixing them up by a factor of 10,000 is a common and costly error.

 All of these converters use exact, standards-based conversion factors (SI-to-CGS and SI-to-imperial factors defined by international standards bodies), so the arithmetic itself is precise to the number of decimal places shown.
-For engineering work, always cross-check the specific unit definition your source uses — for example, whether a 'ton' of refrigeration or a 'BTU' variant matches the standard the converter assumes — since ambiguous unit names are a more common error source than the conversion math itself.
+For engineering work, always cross-check the specific unit definition your source uses, for example whether a ton of refrigeration or a particular BTU variant matches the standard the converter assumes, since ambiguous unit names cause more errors than the conversion math itself.

 Related Articles